-Boyle and Walters (2011) published probable and clinically relevant interaction between warfarin and the popular cough lozenges 'Fisherman's Friends' in a 67-year-old man.
+Boyle and Walters (2011) published probable and clinically relevant interaction between warfarin and popular cough lozenges in a 67-year-old man.
 The ingestion of these lozenges for approximately 1 month was associated with a significant reduction in international normalised ratio to subtherapeutic levels.
 The INR remained stable after ceasing the lozenges.
-'Fisherman's friend' are a popular brand of cough lozenges worldwide, retailing in over 100 countries and selling over 500 000 packets of lozenges per day.
-Each lozenge contains, among other ingredients, eucalyptus oil, menthol and liquorice each of which has a theoretical potential of interacting with drugs metabolised by Cytochrom P450 and therefore warfarin.
+The lozenges are a popular brand of cough lozenges worldwide, retailing in over 100 countries and selling over 500 000 packets of lozenges per day.
+Each lozenge contains, among other ingredients, eucalyptus oil, menthol and liquorice each of which has a theoretical potential of interacting with drugs metabolised by Cytochrome P450 and therefore warfarin.

 No adequate clinical studies on drug interactions of eucalyptus oil are available.
 An experimental human study with cineole hint to possible induction of P450.
-Contrary, the in vitro-results of Unger and Frank (2004) hint to inhibition of CYP3A4, even though IC{50} were recorded in very high concentrations compared to plasma concentration measured in human studies.
+Contrary, the in vitro-results of Unger and Frank (2004) hint to inhibition of CYP3A4, even though $IC{50}$ were recorded in very high concentrations compared to plasma concentration measured in human studies.
 The clinical relevance for eucalyptus oil is not clear, therefore no information was included in the monograph.